Argonite14/handgesture-recognition/README.md

 Python Libraries: You will need several Python libraries, including TensorFlow, Keras, OpenCV, cvzone, Pillow (PIL), and NumPy.
 You can install them using pip, Python's package manager.
 Open your terminal/command prompt and run:

-bash
-Copy code
-pip install tensorflow keras opencv-python-headless cvzone pillow numpy If you encounter any issues while installing these libraries, you might need to install additional dependencies based on your operating system.
+'''pip install tensorflow keras opencv-python-headless pillow numpy'''

+If you encounter any issues while installing these libraries, you might need to install additional dependencies based on your operating system.

 Pre-trained Model: You need a pre-trained model file (in this case, 'my_model.h5') for hand gesture recognition.
 Make sure to have this model file ready and specify its correct path in the code.
+This file can be optained from training.ipynb

 Instructions to Implement:
 Code Setup: